AfrozSaqlain/Papr/README.md

 theme = "/home/user/.config/papr/my-theme.toml"
 ```

+You can also edit your configuration file directly from Papr's settings tab using built-in editor.
+The saved changes will take effect immediately.

 ## Plugins

 Papr supports **versioned, process-isolated plugins** that allow users to extend the application without modifying its source code.
 Plugins can be written in **any programming language** (Python, Rust, Node.js, Bash, etc.) as long as they communicate with Papr using **JSON over standard input (`stdin`) and standard output (`stdout`)**.